 Let’s pour one out, too, for Eat Drink Love (eight episodes, 2013), in which a group of young women navigated the L.A. culinary world and the L.A. dating scene (at the same time!!!), all of which looked to me like one long moonlit parade of craft cocktails and breezy maxi dresses.
 The list goes on.
 We’re talking Dukes of Melrose.
 We’re talking Après Ski.
 We’re talking Miss Advised, L.A.
 Shrinks, Game of Crowns.
 We.
 Are talking.
 Gallery Girls.

 Gallery Girls (eight episodes, 2012) told the tale of seven 20-something young women trying to make it in New York City’s art world, dramatized as an epic battle of blonde Upper East Side trust-funders vs. red-lipped Brooklyn dilettantes.
 In the pilot episode’s opening sequence, two out of the seven cast members actually cite Sex and the City as their inspiration for moving to New York and doing arty things.
-It had a retro girly-pop theme song and a hip youthful soundtrack.
+It had a retro girly-pop theme and a hip youthful soundtrack.
 Every episode was named after a Velvet Underground song.
 It was like Bravo was trying to make the first half-hour of an indie rom-com into an ensemble reality series.
 It was perfect.

 After the credits rolled on Gallery Girls’ finale, I waited patiently for a renewal announcement, and mourned bitterly when I realized none was coming.
 In retrospect, I should have known that it could never last.
 It was too pure for this world.
 Nothing gold can stay.